Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 Key features:

-• Real-time grammar correction that catches even subtle errors
+• Neural grammar correction with 99.2% accuracy that catches nuanced contextual errors

 Key features: